 What follows are our tips and solutions for improving your skills by specific channels, excerpted from the eBook Customer Service Skills You Need.

 Phone support: How’s your “phone voice”?

 Some say we wear our emotions on our sleeve, but others might say we convey our emotions through our voice.
-Customer service agents certainly know that frustration and anger translates through the phone lines.
-And, of course, that’s a two-way street.
-Even phone agents reading from a script must consider their tone.
+Customer service employees know from experience how frustration and anger translates through the phone lines.
+And, of course, that communication is a two-way street; phone agents reading from a script must consider their tone.

-The following are important tips to help you provide skilled phone support:
+The following are what's needed for skilled phone support:

 Email support: You are not a robot

-There’s some overlap here with live chat and social media support, but honing your writing skills is especially important when providing email support.
-The email response is arguably the most structured response, and the one that requires the most precision.
-You must write with clarity and brevity, and take the time to proofread and correct any mistakes.
+Honing your writing skills is especially important when providing email support.
+The email response is arguably the most structured response and requires the most precision.
+You must write with clarity and brevity while detailing a list of issues while also taking the time to proofread and correct any mistakes.

 Chat support: Multitasking is a key skill

 Providing great live chat support requires a cross of phone and email skills.
-Chat is conversational and real-time but requires strong writing skills.
+Chat is conversational and real-time, just like customer service over the phone, but it also requires strong writing skills.